ruuddrummen/react-signal-forms/README.md

 }
 ```

-The demo includes a full example for array fields with Material UI.
+The demo includes [an example for array fields](https://ruuddrummen.github.io/react-signal-forms/#array-fields).
 You can find the code in [ArrayFieldsDemo](./demo/src/examples/ArrayFieldDemo.tsx).

 > ℹ️ For better performance when adding and removing items, wrap your array items in [`React.memo()`](https://react.dev/reference/react/memo).
 In the example above this could be done on the `<YourLayout />` component.
 This is also included in the demo.